Free parking onsite. Follow brown signs or google maps directions to our carpark.

 Upton Castle Gardens is renowned for its impressive collection of rare and exotic plants.
 The gardens provide a welcoming haven for many unique and exquisite plant species, thriving in the favorable microclimate of Pembrokeshire.

-We are lucky to have an impressive 18 ‘Champion’ trees, the term for the largest examples of that species in Wales.
+We are fortunate to have an impressive number of Champion trees.
+Some are the largest examples of that species in Wales, and others in the country.

 Our arboretum has an exceptional collection of rare trees amongst which are the large Davidii involucrate (Handkerchief Tree), Fagus heterophylla (Fern Leafed Beech), Cunninghamia, Podocarpus, Liriodendron tulipfera (tulip tree) and the Magnolias to mention a few.